LookItVal/.dotfiles/ReadMe.md

 [x] Set ctrl+t to open fzf-tmux not fzf
 [x] get alt-c to work with fzf
 [x] use iTerm2
+[x] Replace zimfw fzf with hand made fzf init file
+[x] Update with this new font I like

 Todo
 -----------